vvaezian/Data-Science-Fundamentals/pySpark.md

 print("Pi is roughly", pi)
 ```
 - Spark DataFrame is an abstraction on top of RDD's which are hard to work with directly.
+- To start working with Spark DataFrames, we nee to create a `SparkSession` object from the `SparkContext`.
+SparkContext is like the connection to the cluster and the SparkSession like the interface with that connection.